wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 bandwidth and energy, but never read again.
 Second, some high-level programming languages guarantee that newly allocated objects are always zero-initialized.
-Conventional memory architecture requires that all cached contents be backed by main memory, meaning that when an object is allocated, its address is always in the physical address space, which must be loaded into the cache first before zero-initialization.
+Conventional memory architecture requires that all cached contents be backed by main memory, meaning that when an object is allocated, its address is always in the physical address space, which must be loaded into the cache first, if not already, before zero-initialization.
 The memory read traffic, however, is also unnecessary, since the pre-initialization content is never read before they are filled with zeros.

+Ideally, if the cache hierarchy is aware of the life cycle of objects, i.e. which cache lines represent live objects and which represent dead objects, more flexible decisions can be made to minimize these unnecessary traffic by not writing back dirty lines of dead objects, and not loading the previous value before initializing a block.